Inference for Median and a Generalization of HulC

 We state and prove a stronger version of the result stated in \Cref{thm:bahadur_fin_sample}. \begin{theorem} Let $X_1,X_2,\cdots,X_n \stackrel{iid}{\sim} F $.
-Suppose that $F$ is a continuous c.d.f.\ with median $\theta_0$.
+Suppose that $F$ is a continuous CDF with median $\theta_0$.
 We assume that the following holds for the distribution function $F$,

 where $0<M,C,\delta,\eta<\infty$.
 Define